-- The semester or cumulative grade point average is below 2.00. - The student receives of a grade of 'C-' or less in a semester regardless of cumulative grade point average.
+- The semester or cumulative grade point average is below 2.00. - The student receives 'C-' or less in a course regardless of cumulative grade point average.

 Reasonable efforts will be made to contact the student regarding academic probation.
 However, published academic standards allow the student to easily determine their academic status, regardless of official notice received.
-Any student that has questions regarding their academic status may directly address these concerns with the Office of Academic Affairs or the Graduate and Health Professions Student Affairs Office.
+Any student that has questions regarding their academic status may directly address these concerns with the office of Graduate and Health Professions Student Affairs.

-Receipt of a grade below standards in any course warrants a review by the ASC.
-The student may not advance in the program and his or her continued enrollment will be determined by the ASC who will review the student's overall academic performance and make a recommendation to the Associate Dean of Academic Affairs.
-The ASC will handle each student's performance on an individual basis and the Committee will formulate a recommendation for appropriate remediation which will be forwarded to the Associate Dean of Academic Affairs for approval.
-After a course of action is determined, any remediation schedule will be set by the Associate Dean of Academic Affairs and maintained by the Associate Director of Academic Success, in communication with other individuals as designated by the Associate Dean of Academic Affairs.
+Receipt of a grade 'C-'or less in any course triggers a review by the ASC.
+The student may not advance in the program and his/her continued enrollment will be carefully reviewed by the ASC who will consider the student's overall academic performance in conjunction with the ADAA or ADCA as appropriate.
+The ASC will handle each student's performance on an individual basis and the Committee will formulate a recommendation for appropriate remediation which will be forwarded to the ADAA or ADCA.
+The ADAA or ADCA will make the final decisions and create the decision letters to be provided to the students in question.

+After a course of action is determined, any remediation schedule will be set by the ADAA or ADCA in communication with any other individuals as designated by the Associate Dean of Academic Affairs.
 Specific academic performance standards may be set for students on probation, in addition to the required policy.
-A student being placed on academic probation may not hold office in any student organization, be a class officer or representative, serve on any committees, and requires permission to maintain current membership or obtain new membership in any student organization from the Graduate and Health Professions Student Affairs office.
+A student being placed on academic probation may not hold office in any student organization, be a class officer or representative, serve on any committees, and requires permission to maintain current membership or obtain new membership in any student organization from the office of Graduate and Health Professions Student Affairs.
 Furthermore, such students will not be eligible to seek permission for approval to partake in any external events such as SVOSH mission trips nor will absences be excused for any professional conferences or extracurricular activities that occur during scheduled class time.